Dynatrace/dynatrace-configuration-as-code/documentation/versioned_docs/version-1.6.0/installation.md

 To install Monaco, find the appropriate executable for your system and download it.

-Ensure that the monaco binary is available on your PATH.
-This process will differ depending on your operating system.
-This process will differ depending on your operating system.
+Ensure that the monaco binary is available on your PATH, using the appropriate process for your operating system.

 Executables are available in the [release page](https://github.com/dynatrace-oss/dynatrace-monitoring-as-code/releases).